-Boyd Ranch Aussies are proven working dogs that help us with our chores everyday on our 25,000 acre Cattle Ranch!
-They live a fun and active life and are out and about with us everyday on the ranch, from moving cattle, checking fence, or just hanging out with us atDSC_0147 the barn.
+Boyd Ranch Aussies are proven working dogs that help us with our chores on our cattle ranch!
+They live a fun and active life and are out and about with us everyday on the ranch, from moving cattle, checking fence, or just hanging out with us at the barn.

 We breed for natural herding ability, sound minds, structure, train ability, livestock sense, and great dispositions.
 Our dogs can track and have enough grit to gather wild brushy cattle.
 They will also switch gears and quietly bring in pairs with small calves.

 We don’t work cattle every day and ALL our Aussies have an off switch.
 They are happy just being with us at the house or the barn or swimming in a stock tank!
 All of our Aussies are ASCA and AKC registered.
-They have had DNA testing (or by parentage) for HSF4/HC, CEA, CMR1, CD-Cone Deg, PRA-prcd, MDR1 and also passed OFA prelims and/or permanent on hips.
+They have had DNA testing (or by parentage) for HSF4/HC, CEA, CMR1, CD-Cone Deg, PRA-prcd, MDR1 and passed OFA prelims and/or permanent on hips.
 Our goal is to breed healthy Aussies with good minds, and great livestock sense!

 Boyd Ranch Aussies are working across the US, Canada, Mexico, Europe, and South America on Cattle and Sheep Ranches, Farms, and Dairy’s.
 Our dogs have also excelled in Service & Therapy, Trials, Sport, Flyball, Agility, Obedience, and are living in houses as wonderful loyal family companions.

 On a side note: I read an ad for an Aussie that the breeder claimed had no herding instinct or drive.
 Herding instinct and drive are part of the breed description.
 You can’t breed that out and still claim to breed Aussies.
 So, when I read this, I found it worth sharing, because I believe Aussies can have herding ability and be a great family dog too!
-“You have an Aussie.